batteries-included/batteries-included/README.md

 ### Install Docker

 Please install docker.
 For linux make sure to use a recent version of docker.
-For mac users Rancher Destop has been widely recommended.
+For mac users Rancher Desktop has been widely recommended.

 If the `docker` group is present, then Docker Engine will create its socket with that group, otherwise it's owned by root.
 To fix this, just add a `docker` group